mkam423/consul-cluster/README.md

 ## To run consul cluster:

-### 1) change to consul-cluster directory
+### 1) Move to consul-cluster directory.
 *git clone repository if it does not exist already*

 `git clone https://github.com/mkam423/consul-cluster.git`

 `cd consul-cluster`

-### 2) Currently the most updated and clean working version of cluster.
+### 2) Change to the current most updated and clean working version of cluster.
-`git checkout cluster_v1`
+`git checkout consolidated_cluster`

-### 3) Create persistent volume storage first.
+### 3) Create the consul cluster.
-`kubectl create -f pv.yaml`
+Use `kubectl create -f consul.yaml` to create entire cluster.

-### 4) Create claim to bind to the persistent volume.
+### 4) Check to see everything is up and running.
-`kubectl create -f pvc.yaml`

-### 5) Check the claim and volume binds
+##### Check the claim and volume to ensure binding:

 `kubectl get pv` and `kubectl get pvc`

-### 6) kubectl create -f consul.yaml
+The status should show up as bound for the claim and persistent volume.
+The binding for the claim should have the name of the volume that it's bound to within the description.
+This name should align with that which is in the yaml file.

-You should be able to see the service and statefulset for consul create successfully.
-Double check to see if they are there:
+##### Check the service and statefulset to ensure both both up:

-`kubectl get svc | grep consul` and `kubectl get statefulsets | grep consul`
+Use `kubectl get svc | grep consul` and `kubectl get statefulsets | grep consul` to view the successful creations of the service and statefulset.

-You should also be able to get the pods and see them come up.
+##### Check the creation of pods designated by the statefulset are running:

-`kubectl get pods | grep consul`
+Use `kubectl get pods | grep consul` to see creation of the pods.

 3 pods named consul-0, consul-1, and consul-2 should create and end up in a running state.